pulumi/pulumi-hugo/themes/default/content/resources/getting-started-with-azure-native/index.md

 # The content of the hero section.
 hero:
     # The title text in the hero.
 This also serves as the pages H1.
-    title: "Azure: Unlocking Azure with Infrastructure as Software with TypeScript"
+    title: "Getting Started with Azure and Infrastructure as Code"
     # The image the appears on the right hand side of the hero.
     image: "/icons/containers.svg"

 # Content for the left hand side section of the page.
 main:
     # Webinar title.
-    title: "Azure: Unlocking Azure with Infrastructure as Software with TypeScript"
+    title: "Getting Started with Azure and Infrastructure as Code"
     # URL for embedding a URL for ungated webinars.
     youtube_url: "https://www.youtube.com/embed/yzTSUDp2KXU"
     # Sortable date.
 The datetime Hugo will use to sort the webinars in date order.